-If you receive academic probation, your advisor and/or Makayla Stewart will be in touch with you in the first week or two of January to help you enroll in a 2-credit Academic Success course.
+If you receive academic probation, Makayla Stewart will be in touch with you in the first week or two of January to help you enroll in a 1 or 2-credit Academic Success course.
 This course will help you learn key strategies, information, and resources to get back on your feet in the spring.